-12 Unknown Facts About The Hot & Sizzling Birthday Girl Malaika Arora!
+12 Unknown Facts About The Hot & Sizzling Malaika Arora!
+View Here

-The hot and sizzling Malaika Arora celebrates her 43rd birthday today on August 23, 2017 and fans and followers of the actress have been pouring their celebratory wishes on all of her social media platforms.
+The hot and sizzling Malaika Arora started out as a VJ in MTV and went on to be featured in several music videos and commercials in the 90s.
+Malaika became a household name after she was seen shaking leg with Shahrukh Khan in the song Chaiya Chaiya in Dil Se and there was no stopping her since then.

-We're sure that the who's who of Bollywood will be present at her birthday bash tonight and we have 12 unknown facts about the actress that'll completely blow your mind!
+She later ventured out into Bollywood and television shows and even became a producer.
+Her life had several ups and downs and we have 12 unknown facts about the actress that'll completely blow your mind!
 Check them out below...

 Malaika Arora